casplaer/SkillForge/README.md

     - `UserID`: Foreign key referencing the User who answered.
     - `AnswerContent`: Content of the answer.
     - `IsCorrect`: Boolean indicating whether the answer is correct.

+# Functionality:

+**Student**
+   - Student: Can Register, Login and Enroll on the course.
+   - Teacher: Can Register, Login, Enroll on the course and create their own courses, review students' results.
+   - Admin: Editing and approving courses, banning/unbanning users.